-- (1) Site address numbering shall be generally derived from a site's location relative to the Village grid system. - (2) Odd numbers shall be assigned to the north and east sides and even numbers shall be assigned to the south and west sides of a street. - (3) Units (suites, offices, bays, etc.) within structures which have direct access to the building exterior shall be individually enumerated.
+(1) Site address numbering shall be generally derived from a site's location relative to

+- (2) Odd numbers shall be assigned to the north and east sides and even numbers shall be assigned to the south and west sides of a street. - (3) Units (suites, offices, bays, etc.) within structures which have direct access to the building exterior shall be individually enumerated.
 Units having only interior hallway access shall share the same building address.